-3.3 Roman Water Resource Management
+3.3 Roman water resource management

-410 Taking Rome as an example, our simulations indicate that the majority of its VW was imported from Spain with Sardinia, Southern France and Egypt also contributing substantial quantities (Fig. 4).
+Taking Rome as an example, our simulations indicate that the majority of its VW was imported from Spain with Sardinia, Southern France and Egypt also contributing substantial quantities (Fig. 4).
 However, historical sources indicate that Egypt, North Africa and Sicily were the dominant export regions of VW to Rome (Bransbourg, 2012; Erdkamp, 2005).
 As previously stated, grain yields are underestimated in HYDE for North Africa and Sicily thus Spain supplants these regions as the primary exporters of VW to Rome in the Western Mediterranean in our network.
 Additionally, our network solves VW transport along the most efficient routes with VW poor nodes having perfect knowledge of the VW status of the closest VW rich node.
 Thus import routes are constantly adapted to keep cost to a minimum.
 However, for the Roman period this is an unrealistic scenario as the efficiency of knowledge transfer varied based on distance, frequency of trade relations etc. (Kessler and Temin, 2007).
-Probably Romans had little knowledge of yields in remote regions of the Empire until grain ships arrived in port (Rickman, 1980).
-If the cargo on incoming ships was below expectations then cities risked famine and potential violent unrest (Erdkamp, 2005).
-Therefore stable yields in exporting regions were particularly important to the Romans.
+In an era of inefficient information transfer, the most important factor was stability of VW imports as unpredictable failures in food supply could lead to famine and potential violent uprising among urban populations (Erdkamp, 2005).